 Before you begin driving your

-vehicle, you should know what
+ehicle, you should know what

-gasoline to use and how to check th
+gasoline to use and how to check the

 evels of important fluids.
 You also

-need to know how to properly store
+eed to know how to properly store

 uggage or packages.
 The

-information in this section will help
+nformation in this section will help

-you.
+ou.
 If you plan to add any

-accessories to your vehicle, please
+ccessories to your vehicle, please

-read the information in this section
+ead the information in this section

-first.
+irst.